iotaledger/iota-wiki/content/tutorials/single-page-tutorials/mint-nft-with-javascript-shimmer.md

 npm start
 ```

-If you can read this prompt, your setup is complete and the script is running successfully.
+If you can read this prompt, your setup is complete and the script runs successfully.

 > Target address (Bech32 encoded) where to mint the NFT.
 Leave empty, and the script will generate an address for you:

-This means you can input an address to create an NFT and mint it to a given address - so you can input a friend's address or add an address from a Shimmer wallet.
+This means you can input an address to create an NFT and mint it to a given address - so you can input a friend's address or add one from a Shimmer wallet.
 If you leave the address blank, the script will generate a temporary account and mint the NFT to the address of the temporary account.

-## Mint a NFT
+## Mint an NFT

 The example leads us through the process of creating an NFT.
 We can mint for a specific address or mint one to a temporary account.
-Keep in mind, that this is just an example and should not be used to store NFTs in the Mainnet.
+Remember, that this is just an example and should not be used to store NFTs in the Mainnet.

 So, let's assume you have already started the minting script - to do this, just run this in your `mint-nft` example directory: